Kürnbach: 20th century

-The restoration of the village began 1965.
-From this time Kürnbach belonged completely first to the district office Bretten, then to the district Sinsheim, which was dissolved in 1973.
-Since then the place is assigned to the district of Karlsruhe.
+The restoration of the village began in 1965.
+From this year, Kürnbach belonged first to the district office Bretten, then to the district Sinsheim, which was dissolved in 1973.
+Since then, the village has been assigned to the district of Karlsruhe.

 Religion

 Since the Reformation Kürnbach is predominantly evangelical.
 In addition to the parish of the regional church there is also a Protestant-Methodist and a new Apostolic congregation.
 Roman Catholic faithful are cared by the community in Oberderdingen-Flehingen.
 Every religious community has its own church in the village.